express-in-code-game/excode-design/zz-materials/docs/git-forkflow.md

 - the maintainer of `upstream` does the rebase of those changes on top of main (creating new hash because there can be more changes and chooses whether or not to --committer-date-is-author-date, better not - author date exists already, committer can be different)
 - now `upstream` has the changes and all the forks need to rebase their `fork/main` onto `upstream/main` - now everyone has the latest version of the project as part of their fork
 - AND - the key moment - we `merge` `upstream/main` into our `fork/lab`, resolving conflicts if needed, so that everybody's unique lab now has the latest version of the project
-- we are not limited to 2 branches, but these 2 should be the core/key branches , others are at fork's owner heart's content</s>
+- we are not limited to 2 branches, but these 2 should be the core/key branches , others are at fork's owner heart's content

 ## fork is a fork, lab repo is lab repo